The Process

 Overall Results

-The aim of Polis is to allow the statements upon which most people are likely to agree ‘rise to the top’.
-In this case, the themes that most closely align with the majority of those participating are around engaging the wider public in the climate fight.
+The aim of Polis is to allow the statements upon which most people are likely to agree ‘rise to the top’; it does this via algorithms which analyse initial responses coming in.
+In this case, the themes that most closely align with the majority of those participating were around engaging the wider public in the climate fight.

 Summary

-- Based on these results, the UK Assemblies team have involved relevant teams to co-create the question for our first Movement Assembly.
+- The UK Assemblies team involved relevant teams to co-create the question for our first Movement Assembly.

-- We will all then deliberate on that question at this first movement assembly.
+- We then got to deliberate on that question at this first Movement Assembly.

 How we prepared for the assembly